Back to services

 This includes:

-• peer supporters are also available to share their experience of therapy at PICuP with anyone who may be anxious or curious about what is involved in therapy
+• Peer supporters are available to share their experience of therapy at PICuP with anyone who may be anxious or curious about what is involved in therapy

 Please contact catherine.lankester@slam.nhs.uk for more information.